Rajai Davis

 Rajai Lavae [sic] Davis (/ˈrɑːʒeɪ/; born October 19, 1980) is an American former professional baseball outfielder.
 He played 14 seasons in Major League Baseball (MLB) for the Pittsburgh Pirates, San Francisco Giants, Oakland Athletics, Toronto Blue Jays, Detroit Tigers, Cleveland Indians, Boston Red Sox, and New York Mets.
 He is currently employed by MLB in the Baseball Operations department.

 Davis began his career as a switch-hitter, but became a full-time right-handed hitter prior to the 2004 season.
 He also throws right-handed.
+He is most known for his game-tying home run against Aroldis Chapman in the eighth inning of Game 7 of the 2016 World Series, which at the time was the third-most consequential play in terms of Championship Win Probability Added.

 Early life

 Davis was born in Norwich, Connecticut, on October 19, 1980.
 He played Little League Baseball in Willimantic, Connecticut, for the Willimantic Fire Fighters.
 In 1991, Davis helped the Willimantic Little League All-Star Team win the District 11 championship.

 Rajai also played in the Willimantic Youth Football League.

 In 1999, Davis graduated from New London High School where he earned letters playing baseball, basketball, and football.
 During the summer he was a member of the New London American Legion team.

 After high school, Davis attended the University of Connecticut at Avery Point of the NJCAA in Groton.
 While in college, Davis played for the New England Collegiate Baseball League's Middletown Giants (now the Futures Collegiate Baseball League's North Shore Navigators).